Switcheo/carbon-polynetwork-evm/README.md

 To perform a deposit, the asset to be deposited must first be registered.
 This is done through governance on Switcheo TradeHub, and will result in `LockProxy.registerAsset` being called by the CCM contract.

+This registration associates an asset by its Ethereum address to a corresponding proxy address and asset hash on Switcheo TradeHub.
+For example, there could be an asset with asset hash `0x746f6b656e` under Switcheo TradeHub proxy `0x213a5f9f0477b2cfc3a65120971a027e10f9a7ab`.
+If we want this asset to represent an Ethereum token with Ethereum address: `0xc86e930a5f5cb9230aef750665161b0bfff55484`, we would register `0xc86e930a5f5cb9230aef750665161b0bfff55484` and associate it to `0x213a5f9f0477b2cfc3a65120971a027e10f9a7ab` and `0x746f6b656e` using `LockProxy.registerAsset`.

 After the asset is registered, `LockProxy.lock` can be called to perform a deposit.
 This would require the user to have ETH in their address and to call the function using their own address.